jorix/OL-FeaturePopups/README.md

 ---------
 No need to interact with the control only must be added to the map.

-Assign templates to the layers is the only requirement for popups can be displayed.
+Assign templates to the layers is the only requirement for the popups can be displayed.

 Example of a template `<h2>${attributes.name}</h2>${attributes.description}`.

 The control shows two types of selection popups: **single feature** or **features list** (with two or more features).
 And in a list popup can be seen each feature in a single popup.

-Currently hover popups are simpler, shows data of a single feature or in the case of a cluster indicates only the number of elements and layer name (if more than one element, otherwise displays as single feature)
+Currently hover popups are simpler, shows data of a single feature or in the case of a cluster (with more than one feature) indicates only the number of elements and layer name.

 Examples:
 --------